spacetelescope/MAST_HLSP/PREP_CAOM/README.md

 which is then parsed and checked for all necessary parameters and file
 paths.

++ "CAOMxml.py"
+This defines a custom CAOMxml object class and subclasses for CAOMvalue
+entries, CAOMheader entries, and CAOMproduct entries.
+These classes help
+carry multiple parameters for a given XML entry without resorting to
+dictionaries in dictionaries.
+String modules also simplify output of XML
+entries for debugging purposes.

 + "add_static_values.py"
 Read in all appropriate static values from hlsp_caom_staticvalues.yaml and
-add these to the xml tree.
+create CAOMvalue objects.
+Additions are made based on data types indicated
+in the user-provided yaml config file, as well as the indicated FITS header
+type.

 + "add_header_entries.py"
 Read in the header keywords translation table based on which header type
 the user has designated.
-Add these to the xml tree.
+Create a CAOMheader object for each header.

-+ "add_productlist_xml.py"
++ "add_product_caomxml.py"
-This script crawls the provided HLSP file path and creates a product
+This script crawls the provided HLSP file path and creates a CAOMproduct
-entry for each file type matching a set of defined file extensions.
+object for each file type matching a set of defined file extensions.

-+ "add_unique_xml.py"
-This script adds CAOM parameters unique to a certain HLSP provided in the
-.yaml config file.
 ___
 ### /PREP_CAOM/util/
-+ "add_xml_entries.py"
++ "add_value_caomxml.py"
-This script is called from several others to generate xml subelements with
-proper CAOM formatting.
-Modules are available for creating both VALUE
-subelements and HEADER subelements.
+This script recursively creates CAOMvalue objects for dictionaries of
+parameters.
+This is used to create entries for the static values in
+add_static_values.py and any user-provided unique parameters defined in the
+yaml config file.

 + "check_log.py"
 This script scans the resulting log file at the end of the script to display